maxsitt/insect-detect-docs/docs/software/programming.md

   LQ frames (e.g. 320x320 px) is synchronized with HQ frames (e.g. 1920x1080 px) in a [script node](https://docs.luxonis.com/projects/api/en/latest/components/nodes/script/){target=_blank}
   on-device, using the respective sequence numbers.
-    - Using the default 1080p resolution for the HQ frames will results in an inference and pipeline speed of ~12 fps, which is fast enough to track moving insects.
-If 4K resolution is used instead, the pipeline speed will decrease to ~3 fps, which reduces tracking accuracy for fast moving insects.
+  - Using the default 1080p resolution for the HQ frames will results in an inference and pipeline speed of **~12 fps**, which is fast enough to track moving insects.
+If 4K resolution is used instead, the pipeline speed will decrease to **~3 fps**, which reduces tracking accuracy for fast moving insects.
 - Detections (area of the bounding box) are cropped from the synced HQ frames and saved to .jpg.
 See the optional arguments to save the full raw HQ frames additionally.
-- All relevant metadata from the detection model and tracker output (timestamp, label, confidence score, tracking ID, relative bbox coordinates, .jpg file path) is saved to a [metadata .csv](../deployment/detection.md#metadata-csv) file for each cropped detection.
+- All relevant metadata from the detection model and tracker output (timestamp, label, confidence score, tracking ID, relative bbox coordinates, .jpg file path) is saved to a [metadata .csv](../deployment/detection.md#metadata-csv){target=_blank}
+  file for each cropped detection.
 - Info and error (stderr) + traceback messages are written to log file and recording info (recording ID, start/end time, duration, number of cropped